 - Plan against security threats, vulnerabilities, and risks.

-- Implement and maintain Security Policy document.
+- Implement and maintain the Security Policy and other security documents.

 - Ensure IT infrastructure supports Security Policies.

 - Respond to information security incidents.

 - Chief Technology Officer

 - Must uphold and meet requirements of Custellence Policy.

 - Report any attempted security breaches.